Quitman County, Mississippi: Government and infrastructure

 The Mississippi Department of Corrections (MDOC) operates the Quitman County Community Work Center (CWC) in an area near Lambert.
 In addition MDOC operates the Mississippi State Penitentiary (Parchman) in an unincorporated area in Sunflower County, in the area.
 Camp B, an inmate housing unit, was a satellite complex located away from the main Parchman prison property in unincorporated Quitman County, near Lambert.
 Camp B was one of Parchman's largest African-American housing units.
 Camp B's buildings have been demolished.
 The Mississippi Code (§ 47-5-131) gives Quitman County the right to "not over twenty (20) offenders from the Parchman facility for five (5) workdays of each week for the purpose of working the roads of Quitman County", and goes on to state that the "board of supervisors of Quitman County shall lay out and designate roads to be worked by the offenders, and the board of supervisors shall furnish transportation to and from the Parchman facility for offenders."

+Quitman County has a high African American population and is also heavily Democratic.
+It has not supported a Republican presidential candidate since 1972, although Ronald Reagan came within 4 points of winning the county in 1984.